A tax audit ending badly doesn’t have to be the end. You got options. From objections and appeals to much more.

 f) Stress the technial strength of a possible objection and appeal

-g) Consider a debt relief or hardship review but this requires exceptional circumstances
+g) Apply for debt relief or hardship review in exceptional circumstances

 h) Avoid statements that you do insolvent trading